What is sepsis?

-- Sepsis is an extreme response to an infection somewhere in the body, which leads to organ problems.
-It is possible to have organ problems from sepsis and not know you have an infection.
-Doctors should consider sepsis as a potential cause for new organ problems.
+Sepsis is an extreme response to an infection somewhere in the body, which leads to organ problems.
+It is possible to have organ problems from sepsis and n

 - Septicemia is a term some providers may still use to describe a widespread blood infection, blood poisoning, or a bloodstream infection.
 Bacteria are present, multiplying and spreading in the blood.
 In fact, septicemia is a narrow term that muddles the discussion and critical nature of sepsis.
 People incorrectly use the term septicemia in place of sepsis.

 The truth is sepsis can occur without bacteria or other detectable microorganisms in the blood.
-Also, infection anywhere in the body can trigger sepsis.
+Infection anywhere in the body can trigger sepsis.

 Sepsis is one of the leading causes of hospital readmissions and hospital-related deaths.
-Every year, more than a million Americans suffer from sepsis.
+Every year, about 1.7 million Americans suffer from sepsis.
 It can kill 10 to 30% of those affected.
 The most severe form—septic shock—kills up to 50% of people who develop it.
 Sepsis is especially dangerous for the elderly, the very young, and people with chronic medical conditions.
 People who survive it can also develop post-sepsis syndrome, which is characterized by chronic physical and psychological problems.

 It’s important to know that most people who develop sepsis are already in the hospital.
 However, you can develop the condition outside the hospital, such as at home after surgery, after discharge from the hospital, or if you have other risk factors.
 Remember, you may not even realize you have an infection when sepsis symptoms develop.